-Elmiron, also known as Pentosan Polysulfate Sodium (“PPS”), was first introduced in 1996 and is the only oral medical approved by the U.S. Food & Drug Administration to treat Interstitial Cystitis (“IC”), commonly referred to as PBS (“Painful Bladder Syndrome”) or IC/PBS.
+Elmiron®, also known as Pentosan Polysulfate Sodium (“PPS”), is the only oral medical approved by the U.S. Food & Drug Administration to treat Interstitial Cystitis (“IC”), commonly referred to as PBS (“Painful Bladder Syndrome”) or IC/PBS.
 IC/PBS is a condition that largely affects women more than men.
 The patient suffers from a swollen bladder wall causing significant pain and discomfort in the bladder and pelvic area, urinary frequency, urgency, reduced bladder capacity, and nocturia.
 It is estimated that more than one-million people in the U.S. are affected by the condition.

 Elmiron established a reputation among physicians as a safe, virtually ‘risk-free’ treatment for IC/PBS.
 As such, doctors became comfortable increasing the doses of their patients; the standard starting dose is 300mg, but physicians sometimes prescribed up to 5 times that amount, not knowing the dangers involved.
 Unfortunately, the science indicates that as the dosage increases, so does the toxicity causing vision loss.